 New Zealand has its share of extreme weather events.
 Although not technically correct, the media often refer to short, sharp storms that have gale force winds and heavy, often horizontal rain as ‘weather bombs’.

-The more accurate term is ‘bomb low’ – an explosive low-pressure system where the air pressure drops 24 hPa (hectopascal pressure unit) in 24 hours.
+The more accurate term is ‘bomb cyclone’ – an explosive low-pressure system where the air pressure drops 24 hPa (hectopascal pressure unit) in 24 hours.
 Bomb cyclones can be very disruptive.
 Strong winds can affect air, land and sea transport, damage property and bring down electrical lines.
 Heavy rains may cause flooding and slips.
 In contrast, a true weather bomb in meteorological terms is a type of extra-tropical cyclone – like Cyclone Bola.